 Noise from businesses can impact on local communities in a negative way - especially when the noise occurs at night and disturbs sleep.
 We need to make sure that community wellbeing is protected while balancing the needs of industry.

-To report noise issues from commercial or industrial premises, you can call us at the Council or report the issue to the EPA.
+To report noise issues from commercial or industrial premises, report the issue to the EPA.

 Construction sites are a major cause of noise complaints across Victoria.
 The ongoing nature of construction work can make issues more significant than they would be on their own.
 Common issues include loud radios, early starts and long days.

-If you have a complaint about construction noise, contact us.
+If you have a complaint about residential construction noise, contact us.